Santa Monica, California

 “Ours is very true to the story as is reflected in the music and the spirit,” says Caprice Walker, Associate Artistic Director of Westside’s Nutcracker.
 “We have all of the elements that audiences look for – the falling snow, a Christmas tree that grows, and that magical moment when the Polichinelles pop out from under Mother Ginger’s skirt.”

-Westside TV gives this exciting preview of WSB’s The Nutcracker with commentary by Artistic Director Martine Harley.
+Westside TV gave this exciting preview of WSB’s The Nutcracker in 2015 with commentary by Artistic Director Martine Harley.

 For three years in a row, the Times has run features on The Nutcracker: